scovitin-vsevolod/docs/About/index.md

 ## To add new content

-Here in the repository (https://github.com/eea/docs/tree/gh-pages),
+Here in the repository (https://github.com/eu-osha/docs/tree/gh-pages),

 1. add a new folder in the format `My-new-folder-name`
 2. add a new file to the folder named `index.md`
-3. update https://github.com/eea/docs/blob/gh-pages/_data/menu.yml accordingly.
+3. update https://github.com/eu-osha/docs/blob/gh-pages/_data/menu.yml accordingly.
 Each menu item is described by two lines - first line is the menu title, second line is the URL to the folder just created.

 ## To update documentation within "IT-systems" section

-**IT-systems** documentation is generated automatically based on documentation found on each github repo within https://github.com/eea.
+**IT-systems** documentation is generated automatically based on documentation found on each github repo within https://github.com/eu-osha.
 Thus, in order to update docs for one section under **IT-systems** all you have to do is to update github repo README and wait for the documentation to be regenerated.
-For example, in order to update documentation for **EEA Faceted Navigation** you will need to edit https://github.com/eea/eea.facetednavigation/blob/master/README.rst
+For example, in order to update documentation for ** EU-OSHA - Corporate - Drupal website ** you will need to edit https://github.com/eu-osha/osha-website/blob/master/readme.md

-Documentation within **IT-systems** section is updated nightly by this [Jenkins job](http://ci.eionet.europa.eu/view/Plone/view/documentation/job/eea-markdown-docs).
-If you don't want a github repo to be present within documentation, then you can edit the above Jenkins job and add the repo to the `BLACKLIST`-ed repos.
-Also, you can mannually run this Jenkins job if you need documentation updated before the nightly build.